LunaStev/FlowModel/README.md

 ---

 ## License
-FlowModel is released under the MIT License.
-See `LICENSE` for details.
+FlowModel is released under the MPL-2.0 License.
+See [LICENSE](LICENSE) for details.

 ---